 Yes, reheat gently in a covered pan or oven dish.
 I warm it just until the sauce loosens and smells rich again, which is how I handle leftovers at home as Chef Thomas.

-Final Thoughts on Creamy Low Carb Chicken Casserole
+Final Thoughts on Chicken Casserole

 Creamy Low Carb Chicken Casserole is the kind of meal I rely on when I want dinner to feel steady and familiar without extra work.
 Iโve made it enough times to know it holds up, both in flavor and in how it fits a normal evening.